 Through relaxation, we can actually calm the adrenal and nervous system, and replenish them, so they are there for us when we really need them.
 Focused and calming yoga sequences and postures release toxins from the body to help ease the physical effects of stress.
 After relaxation the mind is sharper, more alert, quicker to focus and ability to concentrate for longer.

 If you do find that you feel a bit spacey after class, sit down and eat something.
 This will make you feel better.
 And if you’ve already had lunch, a small bit of dark chocolate is a great way to switch back into your working day.
 See, yoga’s not so bad!

 How Can I Relax?

-Book now to come to one of our calming classes.
+Book now to come to one of my calming classes.

 If you want a quick fix to get you started here’s a great technique that you can do anywhere to help you calm the mind and find focus without getting stressed – Alternate Nostril Breath.

 - Adopt a comfortable seated position, with your back nice and straight

 - Bring the right hand up to your face with the thumb near the right nostril and the little finger near the left nostril and the middle finger on your brow, between your eyes